Mathis-L/CallOut/README.md

 1. Access the Web app URL that you deployed.
 2. Enter a nickname and select an avatar.
-3.  **To create a game:** Click "Create Game" and share the generated game code.
+3.  **To create a game:** Click "Create a Party!" and share the generated game code.
-4.  **To join a game:** Enter your nickname, choose an avatar, enter the provided game code, and click "Join Game".
+4.  **To join a game:** Enter your nickname, choose an avatar, enter the provided game code, and click "Join The Fun!".
 5. In the **lobby**, wait for other players.
-The game leader (creator) can select the question set and start the game.
+The game leader (creator) can select the question set, enable **Confession Mode**, and start the game.
 6. During the **voting** phase, select the avatar of the player who you think best matches the displayed question.
 7. Check the **results** to see who received the most votes.
 8. The **coin toss** will determine if the names of voters for a specific player are revealed.
+9.  **Confession Time!** If enabled, this surprise round may trigger.
+The most-voted player from the previous round gets to pick who answers a juicy question.
+The target must answer, and everyone else judges if they are convinced.
-9. Click "Ready for the next round" to continue.
+10. Click "Ready for the next round" to continue.
 The game progresses when all connected players are ready.
-10. Use the "Leave" button to disconnect from the game or lobby.
+11. Use the "Bail Out!" button to disconnect from the game or lobby.
+The leader can end the game for everyone.
+12. Once the game is over, check out the **results page** for a full breakdown of the game's chaos!

 ## 📄 License